 Understanding Virgin Galactic Hldgs's Unusual Options Activity

-On Tuesday, shares of Virgin Galactic Hldgs (NYSE:SPCE) saw unusual options activity.
-After the option alert, the stock price moved up to $46.25.
+Shares of Virgin Galactic Hldgs (NYSE:SPCE) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $51.62.

 - Sentiment: BEARISH